Skip to content

 The Critical Distinction: Dried vs. Fried

-A consumer advocate would urge shoppers to look at the nutrition panel and ingredient list to determine the product’s true nature.
+Shoppers should look at the nutrition panel and ingredient list to determine the product’s true nature:

 • Dried Fruit Chips: These are simply thin slices of fruit that have been dehydrated until crisp.
 Examples include some brands of apple chips or strawberry chips.
 The ingredient list will be just the fruit, and the fat content will be minimal.